-45. Events after the reporting date
+46. Events after the reporting date

 Events subsequent to the reporting date are reflected in the financial statements only to the extent that they relate to the year under consideration and the effect is material.
+There were no subsequent events after the reporting date of 31 December 2021.